sandstreamdev/std/README.md

 ##### Questions

-- How to check if all values has the same sign?
+- How to check if all values have the same sign?

 #### sign